Investing In Commercial Real Estate - Is The Grass Always Greener? Maybe.

 We deal exclusively with investors and focus a lot of time and energy into residential real estate investing.
 And just being in this line of work regularly leads to discussions around commercial investing.

-Commercial investing (think apartment buildings, strip malls and town house complexes etc.) has a lot of differences than residentail investing.
+Commercial investing (think apartment buildings, strip malls and townhouse complexes etc.) has a lot of differences than residential investing.

-Around financing there's things like larger down payments, more expensive inspections (including environmental assessments), mortgage broker fees, slightly higher mortgage rates, property managers.
+Around financing, there are things like larger down payments, more expensive inspections (including environmental assessments), mortgage broker fees, slightly higher mortgage rates, property managers.

 Many new investors figure there's a lot of money in larger commercial investments just because they are larger than residential investments.

-Now this may be the case but there's a few things to think about.
+Now, this may be the case, but there are a few things to think about.

 The down payment required is going to be 25%.
 So if you're looking at a $4,000,000 building you need to pony up $1,000,000 to purchase it.